 Alcatel-Lucent Professor & Chair

-A prolific researcher, Dr. Bhansali has 11 U.S. Patents, edited two (2) books and five (5) book chapters, and published over 70 journal papers and 100 conference papers.
-His research in the areas of bioengineering, oceanographic sensing, materials science, and alternative energy has received support from NSF, industry (SRI, Draper, and JCG), and national laboratories (Sandia and Los Alamos).
-He has also received a number of honors and recognitions on his research papers.
-During his tenure at USF, he has conceptualized and led a number of inter-connected interdisciplinary graduate student research and training programs, including NSF-IGERT, NSF Bridge to Doctorate and Alfred P. Sloan Doctoral Fellowship Programs to increase diversity, retention and graduation rates.
-Through these programs, he oversaw the education of over 150 graduate students with multiyear fellowships in colleges of Engineering, Arts and Sciences, and Medicine.
-A direct outcome of these programs was that USF moved into the top 10 PhD degree producers for African Americans and Hispanics.
+Prior to FIU, Bhansali was a professor at the University of South Florida (USF) in Tampa, Florida.
+At USF, Bhansali conceptualized and led a number of inter-connected interdisciplinary graduate student research and training programs, including NSF-IGERT, NSF’s Bridge to the Doctorate and Alfred P. Sloan Doctoral Fellowship Programs to increase diversity, retention and graduation rates.
+Through these programs, he oversaw the education of over 150 graduate students with multiyear fellowships in the Colleges of Engineering, Arts and Sciences, and Medicine.
+A direct outcome of these programs was that USF moved into the top 10 PhD degree producers for African American and Hispanic students.

 He received his doctoral degree in Electrical Engineering from RMIT University in Melbourne, Australia, his masters in Aircraft Production Engineering from the Indian Institute of Technology in Chennai, India, and his bachelor’s degree with Honors in Metallurgical Engineering from the Malaviya National Institute of Technology in Jaipur, India.

 Contact Dr. Shekhar Bhansali here